peteroupc/CBOR/docs/PeterO.Numbers.EDecimal.md

  * <i>other</i>: An ExtendedDecimal object.

  * <i>ctx</i>: A precision context.
-The precision, ExtendedDecimal.ToERounding(rounding), and exponent range are ignored.
+The precision, rounding, and exponent range are ignored.
 If HasFlags of the context is true, will store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.

 <b>Returns:</b>

 Quiet NaN if this object or the other object is NaN, or 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>other</i>
- or  <i>ctx</i>
- is null.

 ### Create

-    public static PeterO.ExtendedDecimal Create(
+    public static PeterO.Numbers.EDecimal Create(
         int mantissaSmall,
         int exponentSmall);